JavaScript

 • KPI Matrix: Develop KPI matrix to manage a cross-department performance.

-The CFO ensures the organisation’s financial health while creating shareholder value.
+CFO ensures the organisation’s financial health while creating shareholder value.

 Examples include: